 Weather isn't the only challenge during an Iowa winter.
 Light quality and direction can be downright brutal unless the right steps are taken.
 There are methods to managing this challenge and we will continually analyze and discuss it in detail.
 Special attention will be paid to establishing your Window of Opportunity as the conditions change.

 PHOTO EDITING MADE EASY

 As Benjamin Franklin once said, "An ounce of prevention is worth a pound of cure."
 If we learn the right shutter speed, aperture and focus settings, the need for photo editing should be drastically reduced.
 That said, there are simple ways to enhance your photos without completely ruining authentic spirit of the image.
 We will discuss non-destructive editing technique along with the tools to prevent you from having to sit in front of your computer for longer than you already do.

 VIDEO TIPS & TRICKS

 Capturing video of a moving subject is a challenge for even the best photographers with the most sophisticated cameras.
 We will discuss several tips and tricks that have the potential to take your cinematic ability to the next level.

 ABOUT YOUR GUIDE

-Serving as a corporate trainer and director for one of the largest furniture manufacturers in the United States, AJ is able to combine his experience in public speaking and training to provide high quality instruction to other photographers in a workshop setting.
+After spending well over a decade as a corporate trainer and director for one of the largest furniture manufacturers in the United States, AJ is able to combine his experience in public speaking and training to provide instruction to other photographers in a workshop setting.